Ridam15/CampusThreads/README.md

 solutions in various fields.
 Through CampusThreads, the academic world becomes more interconnected, offering a wealth of opportunities for growth and development.

+# Steps to run components of website

+1.Download the folder of the component you want to run.<br />
+2.Then open the terminal, go the location of that folder you downloaded.<br />
+3.Run command "npm install".<br />
+4.Run Command "npm run dev".<br />
+5.The terminal will give you local host link and then run it in your browser.<br />